cmorterud/cmorterud.github.io/about.md

 ---
 {% avatar {{ site.github_username }} size=200 %}

 Cody Morterud is a software engineer based in Chicago.
-He graduated from the University of Michigan's College of Engineering in 2019.
-He is currently attending Georgia Tech for a Master's of Computer Science.
+He is a recent graduate of the College of Engineering at the University of Michigan in 2019, and is pursuing his Master's of Computer Science at Georgia Tech.
-Currently, his favorite
-language is Java, a close second is C++.
-He currently works for Capital One and has previously worked at Quicken Loans in Detroit, Michigan, and The Boyle Lab in Ann Arbor, Michigan.
+Currently, Cody is a software engineer at Capital One with previous experience at Quicken Loans and the Boyle Lab in Ann Arbor.
-He is a young software engineer with a love for new challenges and his friends.

 <!-- This is the base Jekyll theme.
 You can find out more info about customizing your Jekyll theme, as well as basic Jekyll usage documentation at [jekyllrb.com](https://jekyllrb.com/)